gaelforget/MITgcm.jl/docs/src/examples.md

 # Examples, Notebooks

 There are several ways to use `MITgcm.jl` to e.g. analyze model results or run a new model simulation.
+The notebooks presented here focus on running `MITgcm` mostly.

 !!! tip
 	- Compiling MITgcm requires [a fortran compiler](https://fortran-lang.org/learn/os_setup/install_gfortran).
 This is a requirement for all notebooks except `MITgcm_configurations.jl`.